rapidsai/distributed-join/README.md

     distribute_table.cuh        Table distribution/collection between the root rank and all worker ranks. error.cuh                   Error checking macros. test/
-    buffer_communicator.cu      Test the correctness of the buffer communicator. compare_against_shared.cu   Test the correctness of the distributed-join compared to shared-memory implementation on random tables. prebuild.cu                 Test the correctness of the distributed-join compared to known solution.
+    buffer_communicator.cu          Test the correctness of the buffer communicator. compare_against_single_gpu.cu   Test the correctness of the distributed-join compared to single-GPU implementation on random tables. prebuild.cu                     Test the correctness of the distributed-join compared to known solution.
 ```

 ## Code formatting